 Go ahead and rim your glasses with Bloody Mary salt if you’re doing so.
 Add ice cubes to the glasses.

-Add ice to the shaker, then add your vodka, lemon juice, Worcestershire sauce, hot sauce, celery salt, sea salt, black pepper and horseradish.
+Add ice to the shaker, then add your vodka, tomato juice, lemon juice, Worcestershire sauce, hot sauce, celery salt, sea salt, black pepper and horseradish.

-Give it a shake and pour into the prepared glasses.
+Give it a really good shake and pour into the prepared glasses.

 Embellish it with your favorite garnishes (a stalk of celery is a must), and enjoy a really great Bloody Mary!